pavlinakoutecka/mbg-semestral-project/README.md

 ### PCA data preprocessing
 This part is located in `pca_data_preprocessing.py` file.

 It aims to properly preprocess aligned sequences for further PCA analysis.
-This process can be divided into following steps:
+The file contains two functions:
+1. `count_mutations_array(input_file, num_sequences, seq_length)`
+    - count mutations using function `count_mutations` described above and store the result into a standard Python array
+2. `preprocess_pca_data(input_file, output_file, num_sequences)`
-1. store sequences as a 2D array of characters (for significantly faster analysis)
+    - store sequences as a 2D array of characters (for significantly faster analysis)
-2. count mutations on all positions using a function which is very similar to `count_mutations` described above
+    - count mutations using the function `count_mutations_array`
-3. create a .csv file of sequences' names for their further identification
+    - create a .csv file of sequences' names for their further identification
-4. create a binary matrix (2D array) where 1 at position (r,c) indicates that the sequence r differs from a referential sequence at position c
+    - create a binary matrix (2D array) where 1 at position (r,c) indicates that the sequence r differs from a referential sequence at position c
-5. store this matrix into a .csv file which is easily useable for PCA
+    - store this matrix into a .csv file which is easily useable for PCA

 ### PCA analysis
 <mark> TODO: Pavel </mark>